Cursed Days: Publication

 On July 30, 1925, Vera Muromtseva-Bunina wrote in her diary: "Ian [her name for her husband] has torn up and burned all his diary manuscripts.
 I am very angry.
 "I don't want to be seen in my underwear," he told me".
 Seeing Vera so upset, Bunin confided to her: "I have another diary in the form of a notebook in Paris..."
 According to some sources, "this was the diary that Bunin published under the title Cursed Days".
-In fact, Bunin destroyed his notes written in 1925, and Paris manuscripts Vera referred to, were recent ones.
-By the end of July 1925 fragments of Cursed Days were already being published for almost two months by the recently opened Pyotr Struve's newspaper.
+In fact, Bunin destroyed his notes written in 1925, and the Paris manuscript Vera referred to were recent ones.
+By the end of July 1925 fragments of Cursed Days were already being published for almost two months by Pyotr Struve's newspaper, which had then recently started publication.
 On June 4, 1925, Vera Muromtseva-Bunina wrote in her diary: "[The first issue of] Vozrozhdenye came out.
 All is well, and the editorial stuff is good. [...]
 They started publishing Cursed Days.